artybandicoot/artybandicoot.github.io/_posts/2024-09-10-bluebells.md

 ---
 ![GitHub Image](/images/bluebells.jpg)

-I got caught up in purple, but they are actually more blue-purple.
+I got caught up in purple, but they are actually more blue in reality.